offbynull/offbynull.github.io/docs/data/learn/FreeCAD/input/input.md

 App.ActiveDocument.recompute()
 ```

 Since the b-spline belongs to the Part workbench_FC rather than the Part Design workbench_FC, it lives outside of the Part Design_FC body_FC where the sketches_FC live.
-It needs to be imported into that Part Design_FC body_FC using a subshape binder:
+It needs to be imported into that Part Design_FC body_FC using a subshape binder_FC or as a base feature_FC:

 1. Ensure the body_FC is active.
 2. Select the b-spline.